merely-useful/py-rse/py-jupyter.md

  <!--TODO Depending on where this section will be in the book, some of these concepts might not have been introduced (packages, lists). -->

+Once you start out using Python,
-Once you start out using Python, you don't know what functions are available within each package.
+When you start out using Python, it's hard to know what functions are available within each package.
 If you're working with the `numpy` package in a Jupyter notebook, you can type `numpy.`<kbd>Tab</kbd> (that is numpy + period + tab-key) and a small menu will pop up showing all the available functions in the `numpy` module.